raccoongang/openprocurement.auctions.lease/docs/source/standard/auction.rst

    AuctionID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.

 :lotIdentifier:
-    string, editable during rectificationPeriod
+    string, required, editable during rectificationPeriod

-    Identification number of the auction (also referred to as `lot`).
+    Identification number of the auction (also referred to as `lot`) within the paper documentation.

 :procuringEntity: